 Machalicek, W., O'Reilly, M.F., Beretvas, N., Sigafoos, J., Lancioni, G., Sorrells, A., Lang, R., & Rispoli, M. (2008).
 A review of school-based instructional interventions for students with autism spectrum disorders.
 Research in Autism Spectrum Disorders, 2, 395-416.

-Dr. Machalicek's scholarship focuses on the development and evaluation of behavioral and educational practices that contribute to positive child, family, and school outcomes for young children with developmental delays including children with autism spectrum disorder.
+Dr. Machalicek's scholarship focuses on the development and evaluation of individualized behavioral and educational practices that contribute to positive child, family, and school outcomes for young children with developmental delays including children with autism spectrum disorder and related disorders.

-If you tweet, you can also follow disability and policy related news that Wendy finds interesting on Twitter at drmachalicek
+If you tweet, you can also follow disability and policy related news on Twitter at drmachalicek